The global spread of the coronavirus: Where is it?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BEIJING: A virus similar to the SARS pathogen has claimed 82 lives since emerging in a market in the central Chinese city of Wuhan, and spread around the world.
+BEIJING: A virus similar to the SARS pathogen has killed 170 people and spread around the world since emerging in a market in the central Chinese city of Wuhan.

+On Thursday, China´s National Health Commission said 7,711 people had been infected by the novel coronavirus.

 - CHINA -

-As of Monday, more than 2,700 people have been infected across China, the bulk of them in and around Wuhan.
+As of Thursday, around 7,700 people have been infected across China, the majority in and around Wuhan.

-Nearly all of the 82 who have died were in that region, but officials have confirmed multiple deaths elsewhere, including the first in the capital Beijing.
+Most of the 170 who have died were in that region, but officials have confirmed multiple deaths elsewhere, including the first in the capital Beijing.

-Macau, a gambling hub hugely popular with mainland tourists, has confirmed six cases as of Monday.

-In Hong Kong, eight people are known to have the disease.
-Of those, six arrived via a newly built high-speed train terminal that connects with the mainland.

 - ASIA-PACIFIC REGION -